subhodeepmoitra/Facebook-Video-Downloader/README.md

 ## For your Attention
 If you are downloading copyrighted content you should respect author's rights and use the content either for personal purposes or for non-commercial needs with proper mention and authorisation from the author.

+### Support & Contributions
+- Please ⭐️ this repository if this project helped you!
+- Contributions of any kind welcome!

+## License
+GPL-3.0 ©sameera-madushan